DualeHuss/metro-dashboard/README.md

 npm test
 ```

 The tests just check that each endpoint responds.
-They don't require real API keys to pass.
+They don't need real API keys to pass.

 ## API endpoints